A look at what apparently wasn't seen

 This gets us thinking.
 We do a quick comparison of photos of the bag as it was

 removed from the depository, and these convince us the bag was actually about

 10.75 inches wide.
 Okay.
 The bag in these photos is also about 38 inches long.
 If the bag holding the rifle was 38 by 10.75, however, it would have covered 408.5 sq. inches on the back seat of Frazier's car.
 The sack described by Frazier, meanwhile, is 27 x 6, 162 sq. inches...This means that the bag shown Frazier--assuming it was the bag in the press photos--was TWO AND A HALF TIMES as large as the bag he recalled seeing in Oswald's possession.
+And made from a thicker paper.
 No wonder he'd refused to ID the bag.